iconic/grunt-svg-toolkit/README.md

 **A toolkit for working with, styling and converting SVG files.**

-SVG Toolkit helps you work with SVG input files by normalizing, colorizing, styling and optionally converting to other formats, ready for production use.
+SVG Toolkit helps you work with SVG files by normalizing, colorizing, styling and optionally converting them to other formats, ready for production use.

-Example uses:
+A few example uses:

 * Create colorized SVGs and PNGs across an entire SVG icon set.
-Colors of your design changed?
+Colors in your design changing?
 No problem... update your grunt file and re-run.
 Done.
-No need to open your design tools and update and re-export all your assets.
+No need to open your design tools to update and re-export all your assets.

-* Using a CSS file to generate customized, themed SVG and PNG output assets.
+* Use a CSS file to generate customized, themed SVG and PNG output assets.

-* Basic (and conservative) SVG markup cleanup and normalization, decreasing asset size and increasing performance.
+* SVG markup cleanup and normalization, decreasing asset size and increasing performance.

-Vector workflow powerup Pro-Tip:
+Vector workflow powerup ProTip:

-> SVG Toolkit works great with the output generated from the [Illustrator SVG Exporter](https://github.com/iconic/illustrator-svg-exporter)!
+> SVG Toolkit works great with the output generated from our [Illustrator SVG Exporter](https://github.com/iconic/illustrator-svg-exporter)!

 ## Getting Started
 This plugin requires Grunt `~0.4.0`